samstarling/phantomvis/README.md

 It's important to note that these applications don't have anything to do with the actual sending of RadioVIS messages to a message broker for delivery to clients.
 This is just a framework for generating content.

-### Components

-#### server

-Serves slides as HTML.
-Based on the popular Sinatra framework.
-In this project, it's really just an example.
-You could use whatever you like to serve up slides, because the `capturer` just points at URLs.

-The included server gives some very simple examples of how you might consume APIs in order to provide dynamic data in your RadioVIS slides.

-#### capturer

-Captures the slide template you make, and uses PhantomJS to render them as images in the sizes that you specify.
-These images are then saved to disk.
-Templates can be given a TTL, after which they are regenerated.
-This is useful for dynamic slides – such as 'Now Playing'.

-#### uploader

-Uploads images to the internet, so that they can be seen by listeners.
-It also tidies up after itself, by deleting the original image once it's been uploaded.
-It also has the

-*Note: This component doesn't exist yet, but it'll be along soon.*

 ## Example Image

 [Examples can be found on the wiki.][examples]